Software-Aurora-Lab/scenoRITA/README.md

 * **evaluation-results**: contains an extended version of the evaluation results presented in the paper (Section 4).
 Please click [here](https://figshare.com/s/0c4e2b72b4915f9fd077) for the 10 case studies described in Section 4.2.

 ## Prerequisites: ##
-* Any linux distrbutions, preferably Ubuntu 18.04.5 LTS (Bionic Beaver)
+* Any linux distributions, preferably Ubuntu 18.04.5 LTS (Bionic Beaver)
 * Apollo [prerequisites](https://github.com/UCI-SORA-LAB/apollo#prerequisites)
 * Python3
 * We made some changes to Apollo 6.0 to enable scenoRITA to run.
 Clone a copy of the modified version of Apollo found [here](https://github.com/UCI-SORA-LAB/apollo)